Geometric Operator Quantum Speed Limit, Wegner Hamiltonian Flow and Operator Growth: Hamiltonian Flow Equations in Continuous Renormalization Group

 As an exceptional case, we can find the eigenvector with $\lambda(l)=0$ when $N$ is odd.
 In that case, the eigenvector is written as

 The $l$-independence of $|\varphi\rangle$ gives the conditions $v_{2k}(l)\propto v_{2k-1}(l)$ with $k=1,2,\cdots, (N-1)/2$.

 We note that the eigenvector with $\lambda(l)=0$ is unique if it exists.
-Therefore, when we impose the condition that two of the eigenvectors of $\eta(l)$ are $l$-independent, the dependence of $\eta(l)$ on $l$ is described by a single function $f(l)$.
+Therefore, when we impose the condition that two of the eigenvectors of $\eta(l)$ are $l$-independent, we are able to invert the matrix in \eqref{matrix} for at least one of the eigenvectors.
+We can thus conclude in this case that the dependence of $\eta(l)$ on $l$ will be described by a single function $f(l)$, proportional $\lambda(l)$.
 Each of the nonzero components is written as

 We insert the condition (\ref{fl}) into Eqs.~(\ref{toda1}) and (\ref{toda2}) to find

 where the prime symbol denotes the derivative with respect to $l$.
 The second equation (\ref{veq}) shows that $h_n(l)$ is a linear function in $n$.
 Since the constant shift $h_n(l)\to h_n(l)+h_0$ does not change Eqs.~(\ref{toda1}) and (\ref{toda2}), we set $\sum_{n=1}^N h_n(l)=0$ and obtain